tamberg/microbit-grove/README.md

 ```

 ## Read distance
-Connect a 4-digit display to Grove Port *P0* and an ultrasonic sensor to Grove Port *P1*.
+Connect a 4-digit display to Grove Port *P0* and an ultrasonic ranger to Grove Port *P1*.

 <img src="images/distance.png" width="512" />